Esri/arcgis-maps-sdk-java-samples/network_analysis/service-area-task/README.md

 ## How to use the sample

 In order to find any service areas at least one facility needs to be added to the map view.
-Add facilities to the map by clicking the 'Add Facilities' button and then clicking anywhere on the map.
-To add a barrier, click the 'Add Barrier' button, and click multiple locations on map.
+Add facilities to the map by clicking the "Add Facilities" button and then clicking anywhere on the map.
+To add a barrier, click the "Add Barrier" button, and click multiple locations on map.
 Clicking any other button will stop the barrier from drawing.
-To show the service areas around facilities that were added, click 'Show Service Areas' button.
-The 'Reset' button clears all graphics and resets the service area task.
+To show the service areas around facilities that were added, click "Show Service Areas" button.
+The "Reset" button clears all graphics and resets the service area task.

 ## How it works